youssef-el-atmani/MDN-Based-Projects/projects/knowledge-base.md

   - CSS
   - JS
   - React
+- Disable that form-section that ask the user **What you've learned**.
+  - Try to interact with it.
+  - Enable it before you move on
 - Ask the user for his goal: **What is your Goal?**
   - --Choose One--
   - Front End
   - Back End
   - Full Stack
+    - Make the **Full Stack** option selected by default when the page loads
 - Give the user the ability to **Leave a message**
   - Use the following label: **Do you want to tell us something**
   - Add the following text to text-box: **Anything you would like to share with us**
 - Add a **submit** button
-- Add a **reset** button, test it, and remove it, since it should be avoided
+- Add a **reset** button,
+  - Disable it.
+  - Note that in real application it should be originally avoided, but for practice, include it and disable it, and keep it disabled.